kaihsin/Tor10/Readme.md

     4. Network :
         * See test_ntwrk.py for how to use network.
         * See test.net for how to defined a Network file.
-        * [Note] This version is the straight forward version.
-The Network will contract accroding to which tensor is defined in the Network file first.